-Light Cathedral is inspired by the many great European cathedrals that I have been fortunate enough to visit during my three years living in England, with their paradoxical combination of massiveness and lightness.
-The guiding image is of a massive structure, heavy and earthbound; yet instead of stones or bricks, the building blocks are shafts of colorful light, weightless and floating.
+Light Cathedral is inspired by the many great European cathedrals that I was fortunate to visit during my four years living in England, with their paradoxical combination of massiveness and lightness.
+The guiding image is of a huge structure, heavy and earthbound; yet instead of stones or bricks, the building blocks are shafts of colorful light, weightless and floating.

 The piece opens with three bell-like strikes, which become the starting chord in a kaleidoscopically evolving prism of high, resonant harmonies – shafts of colored light, blocks of luminous, weightless granite forming the structure of the building.
 High string harmonics emerge and float above, and a plaintive melody rises gently from the winds.
 This same material returns later, dramatically speeded up – we have zoomed in and see all the rich detail of the mosaics and frescoes, the whizzing protons that populate the shafts of light.
 Later it comes back low and deep, as we journey underground to the foundations and the crypt.
 This material alternates with gradually rising string chords that reappear at a range of different tempos, imperceptibly ascending from earth to the heavens; and a mysterious, vertiginous wind chorale representing the central awe-inspiring dome of the cathedral.